How to Configure Windows Kiosk Using Microsoft Intune | Windows 10 / 11

 • Profile type: Template

-• Template : Kiosk
+• Template: Kiosk

 Intune Device Configuration Profiles | Kiosk mode Windows 10

-• Select a Kiosk mode : Single app, full-screen kiosk
+• Select a Kiosk mode: Single app, full-screen kiosk

-• User logon type : Auto logon
+• User logon type: Auto logon

-• Application type : Add Microsoft Edge browser (Required Edge version 87 and later with Windows version 1909 and later)
+• Application type: Add Microsoft Edge browser (Required Edge version 87 and later with Windows version 1909 and later)

-• Edge Kiosk URL: Website link (company application url or any)
+• Edge Kiosk URL: Website link (company application URL or any)

 • Microsoft Edge Kiosk mode type:

-Windows 10 kiosk mode Intune
+Windows 10 kiosk mode Intune | Single‑App Kiosk Setup

 Intune kiosk profile assignment

-In the Applicability Rules page, click on Next
+On the Applicability Rules page, click on Next

-In the Review + Create page, review the settings and click on Create.
+On the Review + Create page, review the settings and click on Create.

 Windows 10 / Windows 11 kisok mode || Review + Create

-The Device configuration profile for Kiosk is now created.
-To expedite the testing you can sync the policy on device and reboot the machine.
-You can check policy compliance status from Device | Configuration Profiles blade.
+The Device Configuration Profile for the Intune kiosk setup has now been created.
+To expedite testing, you can sync the policy on the device and then reboot the machine to apply the changes.
+You can verify policy compliance status from the Devices → Configuration Profiles blade in the Microsoft Intune admin center.

 End User Experience for Single-app Full Screen Windows Kiosk Mode